 1.)
 Consider your partner’s emotional truth.
 On a simple level, active listening embraces not just what is being said, but also how it is being said.
 If there is something about your partner’s delivery that is unexpected, passionate, or perhaps even suspicious, recognizing this reality is probably at least as important as hearing the specific words of their dialogue.
 There may be a dissonance between the line and it’s delivery, whether the improviser intended this or not.
 “You’re home early” might be accompanied with unfettered joy, suggesting a pleasant and welcome surprise.
 Or, there may be a hesitance or quality that suggests the surprise was less-than-pleasant.
 While the improviser may elect not to immediately name or call out this perceived emotional truth, they would be remiss not to recognize and process it.

 2.)
 Subtext will often open more doors than text.
 Yes, we should certainly listen closely to the text that unfolds in our scene work, but the hidden meanings being communicated under the dialogue as subtext will nearly always provide richer opportunities.
 If these undertones are neglected or ignored, we are increasing exponentially the difficulty of the path ahead.
-“I love you” can mean a multitude of different things in a scene, and it’s important to discern whether a partner is confessing or affirming love, or perhaps setting the stage for an apology after disappointing you, or laying the ground for a difficult breakup.
+“I love you” can mean a multitude of different things in a scene, and it’s important to comprehend whether a partner is confessing or affirming love, or perhaps setting the stage for an apology after disappointing you, or laying the ground for a difficult breakup.
 If you actively seek and receive this deeper meaning, you are more able to make choices that can further heighten and embrace your partner’s point of view.

 3.)
 Don’t neglect body language.
-Similarly, your scene partners are likely communicating a great deal even when they are not engaging in dialogue, or further complicating their meaning in the way it’s framed with their physical choices.
+Similarly, your scene partners are likely communicating a great deal even when they are not engaging in dialogue, or further complicating their meaning by the way it’s framed with their physical choices.
 Are they keeping their distance even if their words are seemingly loving and friendly?
 Are they using the environment or an activity to avoid you, or finding ways to put themselves in your path?
 Again, such choices may often not be conscious or deliberate on the part of your fellow players, but body language and staging patterns are none-the-less being received and translated by the audience, so we’d be foolish not do show the same care in our own perceptions.

 4.)
 And then there are the eyes.
 There will be times when organic staging may not allow you to seek a strong connection through eye contact with your scene partners, but at the very least find moments to check in with them as the scene unfolds.
 Emotional, subtextual and body language choices are all amplified through strong eye contact and there are nuances that are difficult to communicate any other way.
 Some improvisers can struggle with honest eye contact: it certainly exposes you as a player and requires comfort with being open and vulnerable.
 This can be a challenging habit to break, but an inability to connect this way with others on stage is likely diminishing your onstage relationships whether you want it to or not as your improviser habit and character manners will become conflated.